 Liability Account

-This short-term liability account will help you keep track of how much of your loan amount remains to be repaid.
+This short-term liability account will help you keep track of how much of your advance amount remains to be repaid.
 The balance will decrease as you repay the advance, and increase as you fund more invoices.

 If we use the example above, the balance would be $2.00 when your advance is paid out and $5.00 when additional funds are released.
 The balance would be $0 when you are done repaying your advance.